 Comcast extends free internet services for low-income families an additional 60 days

+Comcast extends free internet services for low-income families through end of 2020

-The offer was originally set to expire on June 30, however the company elected to extend it for another 60 days as the COVID-19 pandemic continues to rage on.
+The offer was originally set to expire on June 30, but the company elected to extend it through the end of the year amid the ongoing COVID-19 pandemic.

 RELATED: AT&T waives internet overage charges through September 30 as COVID-19 cases surge in US